tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/networking/application-layer.md

 Nếu send passwords over a `http` protocol thì sẽ bị thấy.

-Domain name must be read from left <- right.
+- Domain name must be read from left <- right.
+- IP address should be read from left -> right (giống số decimal bình thường mình cũng đọc như vậy, hàng thousands -> hundreds -> tens).

 `example.com.` is a **domain name**.
 Parts of DNs are separated by a period `.`; The trailing `.` at the end is the **root** of the Internet's namespace.